Charles Manson follower Leslie Van Houten released from prison a half-century after grisly killings

 Days earlier Gov. Gavin Newsom announced he would not fight a state appeals court ruling that Van Houten should be granted parole.
 He said it was unlikely the state Supreme Court would consider an appeal.

+The 1969 slayings and subsequent trials captivated the nation during an era of strife marked by the Vietnam War, the Civil Rights Movement and the assassinations of Martin Luther King, Jr. and Robert F. Kennedy.

+At a parole hearing in 2016, Van Houten said the murders were the start of what Manson believed was a coming race war he called “Helter Skelter,” after the Beatles song.
+He had his followers prepare to fight and learn to can food so they could go underground and live in a hole in the desert, she added.

-Van Houten was originally sentenced to death for helping Manson’s followers carry out the August 1969 killings of Leno LaBianca, a grocer in Los Angeles, and his wife, Rosemary.
+Van Houten was sentenced to death in 1971 for helping Manson’s group carry out the killings of Leno LaBianca, a grocer in Los Angeles, and his wife, Rosemary.
 Her sentence was later commuted to life in prison when the California Supreme Court overturned the state’s death penalty law in 1972.
 Voters and state lawmakers eventually reinstated the death penalty, but it did not apply retroactively.

 The LaBiancas were killed in their home, and their blood was smeared on the walls afterward.
 Van Houten later described holding Rosemary LaBianca down with a pillowcase over her head as others stabbed her.
 Then, ordered by Manson follower Charles “Tex” Watson to “do something,” Van Houten said, she picked up a knife and stabbed the woman more than a dozen times.

 The slayings happened the day after Manson followers killed actress Sharon Tate and four others.
-Van Houten, who was 19 at the time, did not participate in the Tate killings.
+Van Houten did not participate in the Tate killings.

+She is the first Manson follower who took part in the killings to walk free.

 Van Houten is expected to spend about a year at a halfway house, adjusting to a world changed immeasurably by technology in the past half-century.